RedHatOfficial/ocp4-vsphere-upi-automation/README.md

      * datacenter name
      * username and passwords of admin/service accounts
    * enable/disable registry/proxy/ntp with their details, as required
+3. You can customize the CPU, Memory, and Hard Drive sizes for the bootstrap, masters, and workers in `group_vars/all.yml`.
+The recommended sizes are predefined.
-3. Customize `ansible.cfg` and use/copy/modify `staging` inventory file as required
+4. Customize `ansible.cfg` and use/copy/modify `staging` inventory file as required
-4. Run one of the several [install options](#run-installation-playbook)
+5. Run one of the several [install options](#run-installation-playbook)

 ## Infrastructure Prerequisites